sarnold/google-re2/README.rst

 * Building requires RE2, pybind11, and cmake installed in the build environment.

-  + On Debian, install cmake, pybind11-dev, and libre2-dev packages
+  + On Ubuntu/Debian, install cmake, pybind11-dev, and libre2-dev packages
-  + On Gentoo, install dev-libs/re and dev-python/pybind11
+  + On Gentoo, install dev-util/cmake and dev-python/pybind11, then
+    dev-libs/re2 `from the FreePN overlay`_
-  + For a venv, install the pybind11 package from PyPI.
+  + For a venv you can install the pybind11 package from PyPI

+.. _from the FreePN overlay: https://github.com/freepn/freepn-overlay

 On MacOS, use the ``brew`` package manager::